FloMee/BatClassify_RPi/README.md

 ## Getting started (Windows)
 -----------------------
 ### Step 1.
 Download
-Find 'BatClassify_win32.zip' at https://bitbucket.org/chrisscott/batclassify/downloads
-Right click and select 'Save link as...' to download the file.
+Find 'BatClassify_win32.zip' at https://bitbucket.org/chrisscott/batclassify/downloads and right click and select 'Save link as...' to download the file.
 Unzip the file contents to a location of your choice.

 ### Step 2.
 Run BatClassify
 The BatClassify.exe is found in the 'bin' folder inside the 'BatClassify' folder previously extracted.
 Double-click the .exe file to bring up the BatClassify user interface.